OpenFn/docs/docs/jobs/job-writing-guide.md

 get(state => state.data.url);
 ```

-You can use the State operator when passing an argument to any operation:
+You can use the Lazy State operator when passing an argument to any operation:

 ```js
 upsert('patient', $.data.patients[0]);